Group4Columbia/TeamProject_Group4/README.md

 1. Find out the correlation between # of test and the COVID-19 positive cases.
 2. Find out the correlation between # of COVID-19 positive cases and # of death
 3. Find out the correlation between # of vaccination and # of test by county / state
-4. Find out where the most vaccinations and test by location
+4. Find out where the most vaccinations and test by geographic location

 ### Team project Environment Setup